arabellaloveridge/05-FPS-Maze/Godot-3D-Template-main/README.md

 # 3D FPS Maze Project

-3D FPS Maze Game created in Godot - 4/8/2022
+3D FPS Maze Game created in Godot - insert date here

 A 3D FPS Maze game with a singleplayer and multiplayer mode!
 Singleplayer: encounter two mazes varied in size and shoot zombies, find a key, and escape!
 Use WASD and Space to play.
 Multiplayer: two characters in a small maze hunt each other down - last one alive wins!
 Use WASD/Space and Arrow Keys/Enter to play.